 Then, he made his digs at the organization.
 Listen, I lived through the Phillies dark ages; I get it.
 There used to be a point in my life where I never thought I would see them win a World Series.
 But this was when the organization was trying to do things the right way, and they were only a few more years from fruition.

-If he didn’t want that lengthy of an extension, then he could have politely turned it down and expressed his desire to pursue free agency in a civil matter.
+If he didn’t want that long of an extension, then he could have politely turned it down and expressed his desire to pursue free agency in a civil matter.
 Rolen went the opposite way, he chose to blast the organization on record saying that they were not committed to winning.
 Well, they were, and they did.

 We do not win that World Series in 2008 without Ed Wade.
 Some people will never like to admit that, and I know that Pat Gillick got us over the hump, but that core Wade’s signature all over it.
 You know who we won the World Series without?
 Scott Rolen.